HTTP-RPC/Kilo/template-reference.md

 <p>Average: {{average}}</p>
 ```

 Variable names represent keys into the data dictionary.
 When the template is processed, the markers are replaced with the corresponding values from the dictionary.
+If a variable value is not defined (i.e. is missing or `null`), it is excluded from the generated output.

 Nested values can be referred to using path notation; e.g. "name.first".
-Missing (i.e. `null`) values are replaced with the empty string in the generated output.

-Variable names beginning with "@" represent resource references, and are replaced with the corresponding values from the resource bundle when the template is processed.

-Variable names beginning with "$" represent context references, and are replaced with the corresponding values from the template context when the template is processed.
+Variable names beginning with "@" represent resource references and are obtained from the resource bundle when the template is processed.
+Variable names beginning with "$" represent context references and are obtained from the template context.

+The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.

 ### Modifiers
 Modifiers are used to transform a variable's representation before it is written to the output stream; for example, to apply an escape sequence.